 Dextrose in Lactated Ringer's Dosage and Administration

-As reported in the literature, the dosage and constant infusion rate of intravenous dextrose must be selected with caution in pediatric patients, particularly neonates and low birth weight infants, because of the increased risk of hyperglycemia/hypoglycemia.
+As reported in the literature, the dosage and constant infusion rate of intravenous dextrose must be selected with caution in pediatric patients, particularly neonates and low weight infants, because of the increased risk of hyperglycemia/hypoglycemia (See PRECAUTIONS, Pediatric Use).

-Tear outer wrap at notch and remove solution container.
+Tear overwrap down side at slit and remove solution container.
 Visually inspect the container.
 If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.
 Check for minute leaks by squeezing inner bag firmly.
 If leaks are found, discard solution as sterility may be impaired.
 If supplemental medication is desired, follow directions below.

 To Add Medication